melonpocky/Dirty-Hashcat-Writeup/LRAT.md

-# A Very Rough Draft Towards Hashcat
+# Pupy LRAT WriteUp
-Writing up about Hashcat for ProsVsJoes CTF.
+Writing up about Pupy for ProsVsJoes CTF.
 Also where I can mess with things in a safe manner.

 ## Installation Instructions ##
 * Open up terminal